 Press Release Format

 Content quality is certainly an essential part of promotional writing, but when it comes to news releases, using the appropriate style and layout is just as important.
-In order for your online press releases to be viewed as credible sources of information about developments at your company, it's essential to create them using the proper press release format; which is different from at news release format.
+In order for your online press releases to be viewed as credible sources of information about developments at your company, it's essential to create them using the proper press release format; which is different from news release format.

 Fortunately, the standard format for writing releases is not complicated or difficult to follow.
 Simply include the necessary information in the correct order, as follows: